cryptpad/blueprints/review/libraries/performance/README.md

 The scripts in this folder allow to measure the performance of various cryptographic libraries.

-The commented evaluation can be found [here](https://cryptpad.fr/code/#/2/code/view/XrCBEbzwVcL4m+xBH+g2aPqH4jZ6f-C4vg5cBjoRfw0/present/).
+The commented evaluation can be found [on this page](https://blueprints.cryptpad.org/review/libraries/).

 ## Measure